 Clients frequently have questions about roadside sobriety tests and their relevance in a DWI prosecution.
 Roadside sobriety tests became widely used by police in the late 1970s because of the general inability of officers to determine impairment without a blood or breath alcohol reading.
 At that time, breath alcohol measuring devices were not widely used.

 Social scientists conducted studies and settled on a battery of three so-called standardized field sobriety tests (“SFSTs”).
 The theory is that the statistical results of these studies can be relied upon so long as the SFSTs are administered precisely the same way as the initial scientific studies.
 To assure that the tests are administered, scored, and demonstrated in a standardized fashion, police officers who use SFSTs must take a training course conducted by the New Jersey State Police.
 If an officer is not certified in the use of SFSTs, that officer may still testify in court, but the weight of their conclusions is greatly diminished.
 SFST police certification is something we always seek during the defense of our clients.
+What Standardized Field Sobriety Tests are conducted in NJ?

 The three SFSTs currently used in New Jersey are the Horizontal Gaze Nystagmus Test (“HGN”), the One Leg Stand Test (“OLS”) and the Walk and Turn Test (“WAT”).
 Each test must be scored and demonstrated in a precise fashion consistent with the SFST training the officer has received.
 Let’s discuss each test.